Time delay estimation in unresolved lensed quasars: Generation of mock light curve datasets

 If $B$ is delayed by $\Delta t$ with respect to $A$, the information about the time-delay $\Delta t$ should still be present in the features of the light curve of the image sum $O$.
+Such information needs to be properly extracted as it is hidden by the microlensing effect.

-This, using all the various possible combinations in pairs of the multiple images, has allowed to get $6\cdot 2000=12000$ unresolved light curves for \textit{System A} and $6\cdot 8000=48000$ light curves for \textit{RXJ}.
-Fig. \ref{fig:ex12} and Fig. \ref{fig:ex12_new} show ten samples each of the light curves obtained from $System A$ and $RXJ$ respectively.
+Using all the various possible combinations in pairs of the multiple images has allowed to get $6\cdot 2000=12000$ unresolved light curves for system $A$ and $6\cdot 8000=48000$ unresolved light curves for system $B$.
+Figure \ref{fig:ex12} shows ten light curves for each system, randomly chosen by the whole simulation sets, for illustrative purpose.